FaraC-scripts/Toolbox/README.md

 Your request __can be edited here__, but the rest of the input should not be modified.

+For a brief overview of each tool command and what it does, enter _/list_ inside of a Toolbox scenario.
+For a more detailed look at tools, go to the [Detailed Tool List](#Detailed-Tool-List) below.

+## Tool Visibility

 Many tools create an output that is __not visible to the AI by default__.
 You can always tell by the following line at the top of a tool output:

 > 👁️‍🗨️ Visible to AI?
 (Y/N): N